 - Add in 3 tbsp of stock, stir and add a little extra if you would like a thinner consistency sauce (use a tbsp at a time)

 - Drain the pasta and broccoli once cooked, then add into the sauce.
-Mix well to coat all the pasta and broccoli.
+Add the chopped ham pieces.
+Mix well to coat all the pasta, ham and broccoli.
 The pasta can be eaten at this point, or you can continue to create a pasta bake

 - Pour the coated pasta into a large ovenproof dish, sprinkle with cheese and place in the oven.
 Cook for 20-30 minutes or until golden and the cheese is bubbling